MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 ## Email protocols

-**SMTP** (Simple Mail Transfer Protocol) uses TCP to transer email messages through port 25 with persistent connections.
+**SMTP** (Simple Mail Transfer Protocol) is mostly used for sending out email from an email client (e.g. Microsoft Outlook, Thunderbird or Apple Mail) to an email server.
+It's also used for relaying or forwarding mail messages from one mail server to another.
+TCP to transer email messages through port 25 with persistent connections, 587 and port 465.

-**POP** (Post Office Protocol) is stateless across sessions and has 2 modes "downloads and delete" (by default) and "download and keep" emails.
+**POP3** (Post Office Protocol) is stateless across sessions and has 2 modes "downloads and delete" (by default) and "download and keep" emails (not used because there is IMAP).

-**IMAP** (Internet Mail Access Protocol) stores the email always in a mail server.
-IMAP support also Multimedia messages (MIME) in the body of the message.
+**IMAP** (Internet Mail Access Protocol) stores the email always in a mail server, it allows users to group related messages and place them in folders, which can in turn be arranged hierarchically.
+It's also equipped with message flags that indicate whether a message has been read, deleted, or replied to.
+It even allows users to carry out searches against the server mailboxes.

 ![IMAP](https://i.imgur.com/dtiVb7r.png)